-With the new lockdown due to come into force on Thursday, people have been in touch with us for advice about setting up Modes to work at home.
+With lockdown restrictions forcing museums to close, people have been in touch with us for advice about setting up Modes to work at home.

 For many users, this will not be a problem.
 If you are using Modes Compact on a laptop, you can simply take it home.
 Likewise, if you have Modes Complete set up in ‘standalone’ mode.

 Some Modes Complete users will routinely log on using a remote desktop application such as Citrix or a Remote Desktop over a VPN, which will enable them to carry on from wherever they might be working.
 This might be an option that your IT support can set up for you.

 But if you have a standard Modes Complete network installation, it will work only when you are in the office and connected to the local network.
 We do not recommend trying to make a direct connection to the the Modes server client using a VPN.
 This will almost certainly be too slow, unless you also use a remote desktop application.